avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

-random sequences gives us an idea of the length distribution of ORFs that you would expect by chance alone in a random DNA sequence (generated by a multinomial model in which the probabilities of the four bases are set equal to their frequencies in the Bacteriophage lambda genome sequence).
+random sequences gives us an idea of the length distribution of ORFs that you would expect by chance alone in a random DNA sequence (generated by a multinomial model in which the probabilities of the four bases are set equal to their frequencies in the DEN-1 Dengue virus genome sequence).

 We can calculate the longest of the ORFs that occurs in the random sequences, using the max() function, which can be used to find the